Best Places to Practice Mindfulness in Kansas City: Parks, Studios, and Quiet Spots

 Mindfulness is important to Intuitive Eating because:

-• It helps clients understand their triggers for emotional eating
+• Mindfulness helps clients understand their triggers for stress eating and emotional eating

-• It helps clients be more in tune with what their bodies are actually capable of instead of focusing too heavily on how it looks.
+• Mindfulness helps clients be more in tune with what their bodies are actually capable of instead of focusing too heavily on how it looks.

-• It allows clients to become more in touch with their hunger and fullness cues
+• Mindfulness allows clients to become more in touch with their hunger and fullness cues

-• It gives clients the ability to understand how their nutrition is impacting their mood and physical being.
+• Mindfulness gives clients the ability to understand how their nutrition is impacting their mood and physical being.

-• It helps clients to get in touch with their satiety
+• Mindfulness helps clients to get in touch with their satiety

 Explore the Loose Park Rose Garden for Mindfulness

-Explore Loose Park Rose Garden in Kansas City for sensory mindfulness.
+Explore Loose Park Rose Garden in Kansas City to practice mindfulness.

-Loose park is a great place to practice mindfulness.
+Loose park is a great place to practice mindfulness in Kansas City.
 It has an abundance of things to offer when it comes to getting zen.
 It is one of the most popular parks in Kansas City for a reason.
 The walking trails are a great place to get the opportunity to process and regulate while burning off some steam if you’re feeling a bit anxious.

 The gorgeous rose garden (if you can catch it in bloom) is a great place to practice sensory mindfulness.
 How do they look?
 Feel?
 Smell?
 Shaded benches provide a great space to sit and relax and possibly close your eyes while you take inventory of how you are feeling physiologically.

 Theis Park and the Nelson Lawn create a peaceful atmosphere where nature and art merge.
-People who are inclined to visually meditate or journal quietly would love this place.
+These are ideal spots to practice mindfulness in Kansas City.
+People who are inclined to visually meditate or journal quietly would enjoy practicing mindfulness here.
 If you’re feeling up to it, you could go inside of the museum, find a piece of art that creates a feeling of inner peace and calm, and use that as a focus to enhance your mindfulness practice.

-Swope Park is a lovely space if you’re looking for some solitude to practice mindfulness.
+Swope Park is a lovely space if you’re looking for some solitude to practice mindfulness in Kansas City.
 Lovely wooden areas can create a sense of being more hidden while you're still in the city.
-This would be a great place to try a somatic tracking exercise or to take off your shoes and practice some grounding.
+This would be a great place to try a somatic tracking exercise or to take off your shoes and practice some grounding

-This garden is a great place for those who feel their best surrounded by beautiful flowers, enjoy the quiet, and appreciate gardening.
+Kauffman Memorial Garden is a great place to practice mindfulness in Kansas City for those who feel their best surrounded by beautiful flowers, enjoy the quiet, and appreciate gardening.
 I would suggest this place to a client of mine who is wanting to do some deeper trauma healing work and has a hard time finding calm in their body.
 Spaces like these, and the feelings they create for people internally, can be a resource that they use in their treatment.

 1. True Love Yoga: Trauma-Informed and Body Positive